rahul-kulkarni105/bookmarks/README.md

 - [OWASP Cheatsheet Series](https://12factor.net/) - Great bullet point based cheat sheet for application security.
 - [The Git Parable](https://tom.preston-werner.com/2009/05/19/the-git-parable.html) - One of the best articles explaning Git.
 To read when you want to sleep or when you are feeling extra productive during office hours.
 - [HTTP Status Codes](https://httpstatuses.com/) - Gives you ALL the codes on the first page.
 No BS.
+- [Orphan vs Zombie vs Daemon processes](https://www.gmarik.info/blog/2012/orphan-vs-zombie-vs-daemon-processes/) - What is a Daemon?
+Good article which explanins it and some more.

 ## Interview Prep
 - [CodeChef - Data structures and Algorithms practice](https://www.codechef.com/)